unitsofmeasurement/uom-se/README.md

 unit-impl-se
 ============

-Units of Measurement Implementation for Java SE - JDK Integration for Unit-API / JSR 363
+Units of Measurement Implementation for Java SE - JDK Integration of Unit-API / JSR 363